DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

     the previous step.

-  * NODE_IDENTIFIER: Select a short string that will uniquely designate your node in the DataONE infrastructure.
+  * NODE_IDENTIFIER: Select a short string that will uniquely designate your Node in the DataONE infrastructure.

-  * NODE_NAME: Select a name for your node.
+  * NODE_NAME: Select a name for your Node.

-  * NODE_DESCRIPTION: Select a brief description for your node.
+  * NODE_DESCRIPTION: Select a brief description for your Node.

-  * NODE_BASEURL: Specify the URL at which your node will be available.
+  * NODE_BASEURL: Specify the URL at which your Node will be available.

-  * NODE_SUBJECT: Specify the subject for this node (retrieved from the client certificate provided by DataONE)
+  * NODE_SUBJECT: Specify the subject for this Node (retrieved from the client certificate provided by DataONE)

   * NODE_CONTACT_SUBJECT: Specify the subject that was submitted as the